pncfoundation/pncf_message_board/Plan.md

 - Links for main site and login for moderators

 ## Board (Home) Page

-Contains message board for everyone to see
+- Contains message board for everyone to see
+- Fetches the 10 most recent messages from database
+- User can load more when they scroll down
+- Site checks for new messages every minute